Farzana Faruk

-Farzana Faruk Jhumu (born 1998) is a climate activist from Fridays for Future, Bangladesh.
-She is a youth currently living in Dhaka, Bangladesh.
+Farzana Faruk Jhumu (born 1998) is a climate justice activist from Fridays for Future, Bangladesh.
+She is currently living in Dhaka, Bangladesh.

 Early life and education

-Farzana lived her early years in the Lakshmipur district.
-She is a computer science and engineering graduate.
+Farzana lived her early years in the Lakshmipur District.
+She is a Computer science and engineering graduate.
 Her thesis project on her undergraduate degree was about a mental health issue, suicidal ideation detection.

-She is a co-founder of Kaathpencil, an organization for teaching the unprivileged children of her area.
-They work on blood donation, children’s education, and climate education.
-Currently Poribesher Proti Projonmo (Generation for Environment) is an ongoing campaign with several organizations to educate children and young people about climate change and how to fight them.
+She is a co-founder of KaathPencil, an organization for teaching the unprivileged children of her area.
+The organization currently work on Climate justice, Children's rights, and Women's empowerment.
+Poribesher Proti Projonmo (Generation for Environment) is one of their ongoing campaign with several organizations to educate children and young people about climate change and how to fight them.